wyattjoh/ims/README.md

 GLOBAL OPTIONS:
-   --listen-addr value   the address to listen for new connections on (default: "0.0.0.0:8080") --backend value       comma seperated <host>,<origin> where <origin> is a pathname or a url (with scheme) to load images from or just <origin> and the host will be the listen address
+   --listen-addr value   the address to listen for new connections on (default: "0.0.0.0:8080") --backend value       comma separated <host>,<origin> where <origin> is a pathname or a url (with scheme) to load images from or just <origin> and the host will be the listen address
    --origin-cache value  cache the origin resources based on their cache headers (:memory: for memory based cache, directory name for file based, not specified for disabled)
    --disable-metrics     disable the prometheus metrics --timeout value       used to set the cache control max age headers, set to 0 to disable (default: 15m0s)